andre-st/wahoo-utils/README.md

 		(tested on 60 km tours; usually recommended to split long distances for overview and smoother re-routing on a bike computer)
 	- no additional POI-capable device is required
 	- freely definable POI radius in contrast to navigation cues
-	- independent of zoom level
+	- POI visibility independent of the zoom level
 - Cons / Known issues:
 	- the Bolt uses a single heart icon for all POI types, so different types arenâ€™t visually distinguished.
 		(Setting poiType to 1 instead of 0 in the database has no effect.
 Reversing the Bolt app might reveal why)
 	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` for example &ndash; not both &ndash; so the heart icon meaning is predictable
-	- extra step required: when updating routes in Komoot or similar, you must copy them to this project and rebuild the POI list
+	- extra step required: when updating routes in Komoot or similar, you must [copy them](https://github.com/pieterclaerhout/export-komoot) to this project and rebuild the POI list
-	- no auto-POIs available when detouring
+	- no auto-POIs available when detouring (depending on the POI radius)
 - Installation:
 	```sh
 		$ ./setup.sh     # installs ADB, python-libs etc to the project's subdir 'local', so your system stays clean